markjlyon/spaceopera/BACK STEP.md

 Due to the limits of available fuel and size of the reactor, backsteps are limited to 5 days.

 ### PILOT
 The chrononaut and their past self will merge upon arrival to the past, causing the past self to "disappear" leaving only chrononaut.
 There can't be two instances of a chrononaut.
 This is one way to identify a backstep has occurred.
+The health of the chrononaut can be based entirely on the future version, entirely on the past version, or somewhere in between.
+So far it has been impossible to determine.
+Since the chrononaut is usually injured during the BACKSTEP it can be significant if both the past and future versions are injured.

 ### DODECAHEDRON
 The dodecahedron merges with it's past self and becomes one in the same manner as a chrononaut.
 There can't be two instances of the dodecahedron.